 Jack went to Carly's house to give Parker a ride to school.
 Parker wasn't feeling good because he'd eaten too much junk food with Liberty the night before.
-He told his parents he thought he might be coming down with something, but he didn't have a fever, so Carly and Jack told him he should go to school and call if he didn't feel better later.
-Jack invited Carly to go with them so he and Carly could talk after dropping Parker off; Jack mentioned that Parker had been hanging around with Liberty and had confessed to Jack that Liberty had been skipping school.
+He told his parents he thought he might be getting sick with something, but he didn't have a fever, so Carly and Jack told him he should go to school and call if he didn't feel better later.
+Jack invited Carly to go with them so he and Carly could talk after dropping Parker off.
+Jack mentioned that Parker had been hanging around with Liberty and had confessed to Jack that Liberty had been skipping school.
 Jack was proud of Parker for not lying about it and wanted to talk to Carly about the situation.
-Carly agreed to go with him, but then Lily called and asked if she could come over right away.
+Carly agreed to go with him, but then Lily called and asked if she could head over right away.

 Carly told Jack she'd have to take a rain check and talk to him later because a friend needed her.
 Jack left with Parker and ran into Holden in the school parking lot, where Holden was dropping off Faith and Natalie.
 After the kids were gone, Jack apologized to Holden, saying he'd been out of line the night before at Metro.
 He told Holden that even though Carly wasn't his wife anymore, he still felt the need to look out for her, but he would try to get over that habit.
-Holden told him they were cool, and he left.
+Holden said they were cool, and he left.

 Carly reluctantly agreed and then went to Old Town, where she managed to "accidentally" run into Holden.
 Holden congratulated Carly on the reopening of Metro and told her he was proud of her.
 Carly thanked him and asked how his reunion with Lily had gone.
 Holden said it hadn't gone all that well.
 He and Carly went to Java for coffee, and Carly tried to find out what had happened the night before.
-Holden said Lily had shown up at Metro looking stunning and acting as though she expected him to sweep her off her feet and take her away for a second honeymoon.
+Holden said Lily had shown up at Metro, looking stunning and acting as though she had expected him to sweep her off her feet and take her away for a second honeymoon.
 Carly asked what was wrong with that, and Holden said he couldn't jump into something like that so easily.

-Holden told Carly he didn't want to keep making the same mistakes over and over without fixing whatever was wrong between him and Lily so that they would be able to deal with whatever came next.
+Holden told Carly he didn't want to keep making the same mistakes over and over without fixing whatever was wrong between him and Lily so that they would be able to deal with whatever happened next.
 Carly told Holden to tell Lily that, and Holden said he had tried, but Lily wasn't hearing him.
 He worried what might happen if Lily found herself becoming close to another man like Dusty again.
-Carly said that wasn't going to happen and told Holden to try to talk to Lily again, because he was a Snyder man, and Snyder men were all about family.
+Carly said that wasn't going to happen and told Holden to try to talk to Lily again because he was a Snyder man, and Snyder men were all about family.
 Holden told Carly he thought Jack should have given her another chance, but Carly disagreed, saying she and Jack were well past that point.

 Carly returned home and told Lily what Holden had said, adding that the whole thing with Dusty presented a problem.
 Lily insisted that she had left town in order to put that in the past and had done so successfully.
 Carly said that was good, but Holden needed some time and space to do the same thing.
 Lily thought that was completely the wrong approach and begged Carly to help her figure out a way to seduce Holden.

 Holden went back to the farm, where he found Jack doing paperwork at the kitchen table.
 Jack said it was quieter there than at the station, but Holden said the farm was like Grand Central Station.
 Jack remarked that that should get better because Lily was back.
-Holden asked what Jack meant, and Jack said he assumed that Holden and Lily and the kids would move back to their own house.
+Holden asked what Jack meant, and Jack said he assumed that Holden, Lily, and the kids would move back to their own house.
 Holden said there was no rush to do that and that they were going to take things slowly.